sarcasticDweller/Trapped/README.md

 # Foreword
 This is a project that I originally pushed to Github on Febraury 6, 2019. *Six years later*, I started refactoring it to turn it into an actual game.
 The initial commit of this repo unfortunately does not work.
-However, the second commit does work and is playable.
+However, the commit does work and is playable.
 It's worth going back and looking at that version.

 # About
 Your goal is... to survive?